nikkimutallim/Dig-Inn/README.md

 # Dig-Inn
 Dig Inn Data Analytics Project
-This is a term project we did with my classmate Jim J. Sill for Analytical Programming class.
 The data is borrowed from Columbia Business School.
 In this project we:

 •	Used Python (Numpy, Pandas) and R (Dplyr, Tidyverse) to clean and analyze more than 2 million rows of